Approved by the BT Group plc Board in January 2025

 • at least one of the senior Board positions (Chair, Chief Executive, Chief Financial Officer or Senior Independent Director) is a woman; and

-• at least one director from a non-white minority ethnic background;
+• at least one director from a minority ethnic background.

-The Nominations Committee will report annually, in BT Group’s annual report, on the process in relation to Board appointments and the progress it has made towards achieving the objectives set out in this Policy.
+The Nominations Committee will report annually, in BT Group’s annual report, on the process in relation to Board appointments and on the Company’s policy and any initiatives on diversity and inclusion, their objectives and link to company strategy, how they have been implemented and progress on achieving those objectives, including those objectives set out in this Policy.

 Review of the Policy